perfana/test-events-test-run-config-command/README.md

 Run a command to capture test-run configuration data and broadcast this on the event message bus.

-Test-run config can be sent as key-value pair or as json structure.
+Test-run config can be sent as key-value pair (output = key) or as json structure (output = json) or as "flattened" json structure is a key-value list (output = keys).

 Json can contain include and exclude fields to indicate what to compare and what to ignore to be stored and in the compare.